Posts

 Image

 Today we take another dive into my #1 album from last year, Tyson Motsenbocker 's Milk Teeth , specifically a song that seems unmatched with the other tracks, " Hide from the World ."
 The song breaks up the musical themes established in the first four tracks.
-But "Hide from the World" adds a whimsical guitar chords and equally whimsical lyrics.
+But "Hide from the World" adds whimsical guitar chords and equally whimsical lyrics.
 Then it's back to the serious musical tone by track six, " UC Santa Cruz ."
 I WANT TO HANG IN SNOOPY'S DOG HOUSE AND HE SHOULD BE THERE TOO.
 Unlike the other songs on Milk Teeth, in "Hide from the World" Tyson Motenbocker chooses easily accessible references.
-On other tracks, Motsenbocker references locations, alcohol brands, bands, and uses vocabulary that merit a Genius annotation.
-But with the exception of extremely sheltered evangelical or ex-vangelical kids particularly with the Harry Potter reference on "Hide from the World" most listeners quickly assimilate the meaning that
+On other tracks, Motsenbocker references locations, alcohol brands, and bands, and uses vocabulary that merits a Genius annotation.
+But except for extremely sheltered evangelical or ex-vangelical kids particularly with the Harry Potter reference in "Hide from the World" most listeners quickly assimilate the meaning that Motsenbo

 “Mulberry Street” by twenty one pilots, Thursday, March 9, 2023 + My Favorite Album from Every Year I Have Been Alive